PalmDevs/semantic-release-flutter-plugin/README.md

 >
 > If you want to disable this feature, set `channelWeight` to `0`.
 This will also increase room for more version codes.

+You must have 2 configuration files.
+One for bumping which will be run before building and one for making releases and uploading assets.
+You'll also need to run semantic-release twice.

+`bump.releaserc` (before building)
 ```json
 {
   "branches": [